samuelmaddock/electron-browser-shell/packages/electron-chrome-web-store/README.md

 # electron-chrome-web-store

-Install and manage Chrome extensions from the Chrome Web Store.
+Install and update Chrome extensions from the Chrome Web Store for Electron.

 ## Usage